 Chocolate / Coffee Cheesecake – Vegan, No Bake

-My Love affair with vegan / no bake desserts was started last year, during my 2 months in Sri Lanka and Cambodia.
+My Love affair with vegan / no-bake desserts was started last year, during my 2 months in Sri Lanka and Cambodia.
 Generally on those countries… continue reading

 Why we love Chocolate so much?

-Thank you wikipedia for your help!
+Thank you, Wikipedia for your help!

 Chocolate is a typically sweet, usually brown food preparation of Theobroma cacao seeds, roasted and ground, and often flavored with vanilla.
 It is made in the form of a liquid, paste, or in a block, or used as a flavoring ingredient in other foods.
 Cacao has been cultivated by many cultures for at least three millennia in Mesoamerica.
 The earliest evidence of use traces to the Mokaya (Mexico and Guatemala), with evidence of chocolate beverages dating back to 1900 BCE.
 In fact, the majority of Mesoamerican people made chocolate beverages, including the Maya and Aztecs, who made it into a beverage known as xocolātl, a Nahuatl word meaning “bitter water”.
 The seeds of the cacao tree have an intense bitter taste and must be fermented to develop the flavor.

 After fermentation, the beans are dried, cleaned, and roasted.
 The shell is removed to produce cacao nibs, which are then ground to cocoa mass, unadulterated chocolate in rough form.
 Once the cocoa mass is liquefied by heating, it is called chocolate liquor.
 The liquor also may be cooled and processed into its two components: cocoa solids and cocoa butter.
-Baking chocolate, also called bitter chocolate, contains cocoa solids and cocoa butter in varying proportions, without any added sugars.
+Baking chocolate, also called bitter chocolate, has cocoa solids and cocoa butter in varying proportions, without any added sugars.
 Much of the chocolate consumed today is in the form of sweet chocolate, a combination of cocoa solids, cocoa butter or added vegetable oils, and sugar.
-Milk chocolate is sweet chocolate that additionally contains milk powder or condensed milk.
+Milk chocolate is sweet chocolate that additionally has milk powder or condensed milk.
 White chocolate contains cocoa butter, sugar, and milk, but no cocoa solids…. continue reading

 The Movie: Chocolat